 Mdex (MDX) is a high-performance AMM (automated market maker) and DeFi ecosystem.
 The platform combines a custom-built exchange, an advanced cryptocurrency, a mixed mining mechanism, and fund pools.
 Together, these features enable users to secure ROIs and exchange their crypto securely.
 The goal fo the protocol is to drive support and innovation for eco-friendly blockchain projects.

-Notably, Mdex was the first successful DEX to launch on the Huobi Eco-chain (HECO).
+Notably, Mdex was the first successful DEX to launch on the HTX Eco-chain (HECO).
 It has recently expanded to include the Binance Smart Chain and Ethereum networks.
 The protocol was an instant hit with the DEX securing +1 billion in trades within the first month of launch.
 Notably, Mdex has the highest 24-hour trading volume historically held by a DEX at +$4.64 billion.

 What Problems Does Mdex (MDX) Attempt to Fix?